What is labiaplasty revision & reconstruction?

 Most types of labiaplasty concerns are considered minor in nature, although a labiaplasty reconstruction procedure may be required to address complex defects from previously botched labiaplasty surgery.

-Labiaplasty revision is a different procedure from a reconstructive procedure.
-Both types of corrective surgery are designed to improve overall results from previous labiaplasty surgery, although the surgical techniques used for each procedure may differ significantly.
+Labiaplasty revision is a different procedure from reconstructive surgery.
+Both types of corrective surgery are designed to improve the overall results of previous labiaplasty surgery, although the surgical techniques used for each procedure may differ significantly.

 Labiaplasty revision surgery addresses minor imperfections from previous surgery that may otherwise have produced satisfactory results.
 Typical examples include slight asymmetry between the labia minora, uneven labial edges or excessive scarring.
 Revision surgery can also remove polyps or any other minor soft tissue defects that may develop after a primary labiaplasty.

-Most types of revision labiaplasty are often quite straightforward to carry out.
-Any surgical adjustments can be carried out easily under a local anaesthetic procedure as an outpatient.
-It is important to bear in mind that every person is different, and the appropriate corrective surgery will be determined by the nature of the presenting problem.
+Most types of revision labiaplasty are quite straightforward to perform.
+Any surgical adjustments can be carried out easily as an outpatient under a local anaesthetic procedure.
+It is important to remember that every person is different, and the nature of the presenting problem will determine the appropriate corrective surgery.

-Labiaplasty reconstruction is major surgery which requires extensive preoperative planning.
-This procedure is often better thought of as a redo procedure to address significant unhappiness from a botched Labiaplasty.
-Labiaplasty reconstructive surgery is designed to correct major problems from previous surgery, including over resection of labia tissue and address new problems that have developed due to the first procedure.
+Labiaplasty reconstruction is a major surgery which requires extensive preoperative planning.
+This procedure is often better thought of as a redo procedure to address significant unhappiness from a botched labiaplasty.
+Labiaplasty reconstructive surgery is designed to correct major problems from previous surgery, including the over-resection of labia tissue and address new problems that have developed due to the first procedure.
 Reconstructive surgery can take over 3 to 4 hours to perform and may involve significant surgical correction.
 Fewer people are suitable for reconstructive surgery as only up to 50% of patients will have problems that are amenable to surgical correction.

 Am I suitable for a revision labiaplasty?

-The best place to determine suitability for labiaplasty reconstruction or revision is to have a face-to-face consultation with Dr Dimitriadi.
+The best place to determine suitability for labiaplasty reconstruction or revision is to have a face-to-face consultation at our Baker Street clinic.
 Patients who may be suitable for either revision or reconstructive labiaplasty include:

 - Have had a previous labiaplasty procedure.